Skip to content

 Testing, debugging and quality control

 This page deals with testing questions and quality control.
-This is largely done through the question test functionality.
+An authoring workflow is described separately.

-We have separate advice on fixing broken questions in a live quiz.
+We also have separate advice on fixing broken questions in a live quiz.

 Testing for quality control